 Then tape it all along the shape of the template.

-In the second template, cut a rectangle on the side.
-Then tape to the other side.
+In the second template, cut a rectangle flap on the side.
+Then tape the flap to the other side.

-Then fill with candy, or money, or confetti.
+Fill small hole with plenty of candy, small toys, money, or confetti.

-Tie a draw string around the piece you just cut out and lightly glue in place or use a little masking tape.
+Tie a draw string around the flap you just cut and lightly glue in place or use a little masking tape.

-Use hot glue gun to attach string so you can hang the pinata.
+Use a hot glue gun to attach a string to the diy piñatas.

 Do you think you will make your own mini pinatas with this tutorial for your next themed birthday party?
 I’d love to see how they came out.
 Share your pics @familyfocusblog!